freenas/freenas-docs/userguide/reporting.rst

 %brand% uses
 `collectd <https://collectd.org/>`__
-to provide reporting statistics. collectd plugins are enabled in :file:`/conf/base/etc/local/collectd.conf` to provide reporting graphs.
-These graphs are grouped into several tabs on the Reporting
+to provide reporting statistics.
+The resulting graphs are grouped into several tabs on the Reporting page:
-page:

 * :guilabel:`CPU`